 APTA is the premier public transportation showcase in the country.

-Held just once every three years, APTA is always a terrific location to witness the rapid innovation in the industry.
+Held just once every 3 years, APTA is always a terrific location to witness the rapid innovation in the industry.
 Some of the categories on display at this gigantic show are:

 10. SMTA International